Kambrian/HBTplus/README.md

 new implementation of HBT in C++ .
 This is the hybrid MPI/OpenMP parallelized version.
-Check the [master](https://github.com/Kambrian/HBT2/tree/master) branch for a pure OpenMP version.
+Check the [Hydro](https://github.com/Kambrian/HBT2/tree/Hydro) branch for a pure OpenMP version (that can also handle hydro simulations).

 ## Prerequisites